Lalit1603/india-election-analysis-dashboard/README.md

 ---

 ## ⭐️ Acknowledgments
-Special thanks to the team for collaborative effort and dataset curation.
+Special thanks to my teammates Lalit, Tejaswani, and Jayanth for their collaboration, contributions, and support throughout the project.

-This project was built as part of a Data Analytics portfolio and academic submission to demonstrate real-world Power BI dashboarding skills.
+This dashboard was created as part of the Infosys Springboard Data Analytics Virtual Internship, serving as the Final Milestone Project.
+It demonstrates our team’s ability to analyze large datasets, apply Power BI visualization techniques, and derive meaningful insights from real-world election data.